GSA/digitalgov.gov/content/resources/_x/implications-of-recent-web-technologies-for-nara-web-guidance.md

 layout: docs
 ---

-This document explores some of Â the [emerging web applications and their impact on records management](http://www.archives.gov/records-mgmt/initiatives/web-tech.html).
+This document explores some of  the [emerging web applications and their impact on records management](http://www.archives.gov/records-mgmt/initiatives/web-tech.html).

 In its early days, the web was seen largely as a place to post static documents that were Internet-accessible.
 More recently, it is seen as a tool for facilitating collaboration across geographic and institutional boundaries.
 This document examines four applications that create content likely to exist only on the web.